Last Updated on November 8, 2024

 Studded Snow Tires Pros and Cons

-The drawback for increased traction?
-Studded snow tires are noisy and do more damage to the road surface.
+The drawback to increased traction is that studded snow tires are noisy and do more damage to the road surface.
 If you can handle the clicking of the studs, especially in areas where snow has been cleared, they provide a better ride.

-Some states restrict studded snow tires because they tear up roads, meaning more work maintaining and repairing roads.
+Some states restrict studded snow tires because they tear up roads, meaning more work is needed to maintain and repair roads.
 At the same time, this may not concern you; your driveway and garage might.

 However, Nokian’s Hakkapeliitta line of tires aims to reduce noise and damage.
 While studless tires have long held these advantages over studded tires, studded snow tires are starting to catch up.